Investigating the Behavioral and Neural Computations in Valuation and Decision-Making

 We believe that to understand how the brain makes decisions, we need to know what goes into the making of a decision —what cognitive/computational operations are carried out by the decision-maker.

 This is why our lab places great emphasis on the characterization of behavior.
 We draw inspiration from formal theories of associative learning and decision-making to design well-controlled behavioral paradigms that constrain and isolate specific cognitive/computational processes.
-We combine this approach with neuroscience tools for in-vivo monitoring and/or manipulation of neural activity in defined neural circuits.

 VALUES